Driving Global Workforce Success: Insights from Ross MacRae

 “Our strength is not just finding people.
 It is being able to take them anywhere in the world and make it work properly.”

-In sectors such as life science, filtration, and renewables, speed and market expertise are often the priority.
-In those cases, a more traditional recruitment model is the right fit.
+In sectors such as life science or renewables, speed and market insight may be the priority.
+In these cases, a more traditional recruitment model is often the right fit.
+But in large-scale energy projects, where multiple risks intersect, a far more integrated approach is required.

 “Sometimes the right solution is simple.
 Other times it requires deep operational support.
 Knowing the difference is what sets you apart.”